RA-Rob/rift/README.md

 ## Prerequisites

-- Ansible 2.9 or later
+- Ansible 2.9 or higher
-- Python 3.6 or later
+- Python 3.6 or higher
 - SSH access to target systems
 - Passwordless sudo access for the installation user